 • Pursuant to the Company's Bylaws, each director will be elected by a majority of the votes cast with respect to such director.
 A majority of the votes cast means that the number of votes "for" a director's election must exceed 50% of the votes cast with respect to that director's election.
+Any "against" votes in a director's election will count as a vote cast.
 Under Delaware law, if the director is not elected at the annual meeting, the director will continue to serve on the Board as a "holdover director."
 As required by the Company's Bylaws, each director has submitted an irrevocable letter of resignation as director that becomes effective if he or she does not receive a majority of votes cast in an election and the Board accepts the resignation.
 If a director is not elected, the Nominating and Governance Committee will consider the director's resignation and recommend to the Board whether to accept or reject the resignation.

-- The ratification of Ernst & Young LLP as our independent registered public accountants requires the affirmative vote of a majority of the votes present in person or by proxy and voting thereon. - The proposal to approve the 2009 Restatement of the 1993 Stock Option and Performance Incentive Plan requires the affirmative vote by a majority of votes cast, provided that the total votes cast on the proposal represents over 50% of all shares entitled to vote on the proposal. - The proposal to amend the Certificate of Incorporation to provide for the annual election of directors requires the affirmative vote of at least 75% of the outstanding shares entitled to vote at the annual meeting.
+- The ratification of Ernst & Young LLP as our independent registered public accountants requires the affirmative vote of a majority of the votes cast by shares in favor of the proposed ratification. - The approval of the 2009 Restatement of the 1993 Stock Option and Performance Incentive Plan requires the affirmative vote by a majority of votes cast, provided that the total vote cast on the proposal represents over 50% of all shares entitled to vote on the proposal. - The proposal to amend the Certificate of Incorporation to provide for the annual election of directors requires the affirmative vote of at least 75% of the outstanding shares entitled to vote at the annual meeting.